ECI means Estimated Chargeable Income. It is an estimate of a company's chargeable income for a Year of Assessment (YA).

 Even if a company estimates its chargeable income as zero, it still has to file a "Nil" ECI unless the company qualifies for the administrative concession.

 Subsequently, if the ECI is more than the actual chargeable income reported in your Form C/ Form C-S, the excess tax paid earlier will be refunded automatically.
-However, if the ECI is less than the actual chargeable income reported, the additional tax must be paid within 30 days from the date of the Notice of Assessment.
+However, if the ECI is less than the actual chargeable income reported, the additional tax must be paid within one month from the date of the Notice of Assessment.
 Please note that where there is a significant difference between the ECI provided and the chargeable income reported in the Form C/ Form C-S, we may require the company to provide an explanation.

-Administrative Concession - Waiver of Requirement to File ECI Revised!
+Administrative Concession - Waiver of Requirement to File ECI

 For Qualifying Companies